 Even if Democrats can fit their immigration reform provisions into the bill with the Senate Parliamentarian’s approval, they still need 51 yes votes for the bill.
 Right now, Democrats do not have 51 votes.
 Democrats need to ensure they have all 50 Democratic senators on board (plus the Vice President to break the tie)—meaning they cannot lose the support of one senator.
 Currently, Senator Manchin of West Virginia does not support the bill in its current form.
 However, Senator Manchin has said he is still open to negotiations on the bill.

-H-1B Employers Should Contact Sam Shihab & Associates Today to Discuss the H-1B Program
+H-1B Employers Should Contact Shihab Burke, LLC, Attorneys At Law Today to Discuss the H-1B Program